ClickHouse/ClickHouse/rfcs/control-groups/README.md

 Example configuration which is not possible today:

-* system users: allow max 10 concurrent queries;
+* system users: allow max 10 concurrent queries,
-* service accounts: max 100 concurrent queries;
+* service accounts: max 100 concurrent queries,
-* analysts: max 20 concurrent queries.
+* analysts: max 20 concurrent queries,
 * and a global limit of 130+.

 A more advanced one would be to accept analysts queries only if the total